kunkun9811/smart-todo/README.md

 ## Important TODOS (haha TODO)

-- [10/19/2021] : [shared/API.ts] hide these URL in the remote machine in the future
+- [10/19/2021] : [shared/API.ts][high] hide these URL in the remote machine in the future
+- [10/19/2021] : [TableView/index.ts][medium] 'column' is not working again for react-table

 ## Checkpoint

 - About to refactor everything with the new structure of our TODO data.
 [TodoPage/index.ts] is not done yet.
 Add input fields, make custom hooks for automatically detect the next "id", "boardOrder", and "tableOrder".

+- Need to fix React-Table [TableView/index.ts] file.
+The 'column' for react-table seems to not be working with the new data structure for todo.